SymbioticLab/Oort/training/README.md

 Table 1: GPU hours on Openimage dataset with ShuffleNet

-***Due to the high computation load on each GPU, we recommend the reviewers to make sure that each GPU is simulating no more than 20 clients. i.e., if the number of participants in each round is K, then we would better to use at least K/20 GPUs.***
+***Due to the high computation load on each GPU, we recommend the reviewers make sure that each GPU is simulating no more than 20 clients. i.e., if the number of participants in each round is K, then we would better use at least K/20 GPUs.***

 # Getting Started